vim-ctrlspace/vim-ctrlspace/README.md

 Its name follows the convention of naming similar plugins after their default mappings (like *Command-T* or *CtrlP*).
 Obviously, the plugin mapping is by default `Ctrl + Space`.

-If you like (and use) the plugin please don't forget to add a star (:star:)!
-This will help me to estimate the plugin popularity and that way I will better proceed its further development :).
+If you like the plugin please don't forget to add a star (:star:)!
+This will help me to estimate the plugin popularity and that way I will proceed better its further development :).

 ### Demo